markballew/eliza-error/docs/README.md

 ### Run with Llama

-You can run Llama 70B or 405B models by setting the environment variable for a provider that supports these models.
-Llama is also supported locally if no other provider is set.
+You can run Llama 70B or 405B models by setting the `XAI_MODEL` environment variable to `meta-llama/Meta-Llama-3.1-70B-Instruct-Turbo` or `meta-llama/Meta-Llama-3.1-405B-Instruct`

 ### Run with Grok

-You can run Grok models by setting the `GROK_API_KEY` environment variable to your Grok API key and setting grok as the model provider in your character file.
+You can run Grok models by setting the `XAI_MODEL` environment variable to `grok-beta`

 ### Run with OpenAI

-You can run OpenAI models by setting the `OPENAI_API_KEY` environment variable to your OpenAI API key and setting openai as the model provider in your character file.
+You can run OpenAI models by setting the `XAI_MODEL` environment variable to `gpt-4o-mini` or `gpt-4o`

 ## Additional Requirements